Proposal for Short-Term Let Control Area in Highland Perthshire and northern part of Eastern Perthshire

 Where?

-The map shows the area proposed to be designated as a Short-Term Let Control Area:
+The map shows the area proposed to be designated as a Short-Term Let Control Area.
+You can also click here to view an online map of the proposed control area.

 The Council has identified communities that are experiencing pressure in the housing market.
 In some of these locations there has been growing numbers of short-term lets in recent years, leading to added demand on buildings normally used as homes.